roemeren/tableau-workbook-extractor/docs/source/deployment.rst

 current information while still preserving the integrity of versioned documentation.

-To ensure that the documentation is built and published correctly, please note the following requirements:

-- An orphan ``gh-pages`` branch must be available, containing an empty ``.nojekyll`` file.
+To ensure that the documentation is built and published correctly, an orphan ``gh-pages`` branch must be available, containing an empty ``.nojekyll`` file.
 This file prevents GitHub Pages from processing the site with Jekyll.

-- In the GitHub repository settings (Actions permissions), ensure that ``GITHUB_TOKEN`` has proper **read** and **write** privileges.
-  Without these permissions, the documentation deployment will not work.

 The published site allows users to switch between tags and the latest version (called ``main``), ensuring that all documentation is automatically built and